OluwadareLab/EnsembleSplice/README.md

 When EnsembleSplice is run for Validation, Training, or Testing two things occur.
 First, a file with the sub-networks, splice sites, dataset, and other relevant information in its name is created.
 This is a text file containing dictionaries of output results.
 To have the results printed in the terminal or on Colab, move ENS_Temp_Run.py into ./Logs/ and run it.
 You can also create a new folder and move the log files and ENS_Temp_Run.py into this folder and then run ENS_Temp_Run.py.
 Second, the trained sub-networks and their weights are added to ./Models/TrainedModels/.

-To run the ensemble, make sure the argument `--esplice` is used.
-When this argument is not used, the sub-networks specified are the only models actually run.
+To run the actual ensemble, make sure the argument `--esplice` is used.
+The specified sub-networks are the only models that run when this argument is not used, and results outputs are produced for each submodel.

 **2. Validation :**